Documentation – Current v24.2

 Settings

-• For Color/Tone Auto, click the Setup button (to the right of the wide Muticharts… button), then press the Noise & Visual Noise settings button.
+• from Color/Tone Auto, click the Settings button in the Color/Tone Auto Chart area, then press the Noise & Visual Noise settings button.
 Some settings are also available in the Color/Tone Auto Setup window, a portion of which is shown below.

 multitest_noise_settings